These are our most frequently asked questions from clients about Facebook marketing strategies.

 What are "Ads of National Importance" on Facebook and how might it affect my Facebook campaign?

 Facebook requires an authorization process for U.S. advertisers whose content is considered "social issues" or related to elections and politics.
 In my experience, they have a very broad definition of social issues, so if you are in the sustainability or education space, you probably need to go through this process before you can advertise on Facebook.
 Team members -- internal and external -- have to be individually authorized and the page needs to be authorized.
 It can be a 3-4 week process, so if you aren't sure if you'll need it, we always tell our clients to get it done.
-I'm authorized, as is Nora DePalma, our Dialogue CEO.
+Nora DePalma, our Dialogue CEO is authorized and can place ads on your behalf.